 Immersion blenders can be powered by a cord or rechargeable batteries.
 Depending on your kitchen setup and the location of your outlets, one may work better for you than the other.

-The standard immersion blender features a bell-shaped head with a blade inside, but many also come with additional attachments so you can get more out of your device.
-A whisk attachment is ideal for whipping cream and mixing light batters.
-No more tired arms!
+The standard immersion blender features a bell-shaped head with a blade inside.
+However, many also come with additional attachments so you can get more out of your device.
+If you're looking for a versatile tool, choose an immersion blender with a whisk attachment that is ideal for whipping cream and mixing light batters.

-You can find frother attachments to make frothy milk for your morning lattes.
+Frother attachments can make frothy milk for your morning lattes.
 Another useful attachment is a food chopper or food processor.
-These are smaller than standard food processors and can be great for making sauces or chopping small amounts of vegetables.
+These are usually smaller than standard food processors and can be great for making sauces or chopping small amounts of vegetables.

-Also, consider a blender cup, which is just a cup with tall sides specifically made to fit your immersion blender.
-Blending things in the cup can help prevent unwanted splatters and messes.
+Also, consider a blender cup, which is a cup with tall sides specifically made to fit your immersion blender.
+Blending things in the cup helps prevent unwanted splatters and messes.
 Some stick blenders even come with a guard that prevents scratches on your non-stick cookware.